Grain gives beer its flavor, texture, and appearance [R]. But how you use these grains spell the difference between brewing techniques.

 In partial mash brewing, you use a little grain mash, but you still use malt extract for your fermentable sugars.

-Now, we go to all-grain brewing.
 In all-grain brewing, you only use grains in your brewing process.
 This means you have to do the malting and mashing process yourself because you can’t take the shortcut of using malt extract.

 In all-grain brewing, you make the wort from malt you made yourself.
 In extract brewing, you use store-bought malt extract and make the wort from that.